How to Build a Prediction Market Platform Like Polymarket

 Prediction Markets Regulation in the United States

 However, Kalshi received full CFTC approval in 2020, demonstrating that the regulated path exists for well-capitalised teams.
 Furthermore, the regulatory environment shifted meaningfully in 2024 and 2025 as the CFTC signalled greater openness toward political event contracts specifically.
 Polymarket, operating under a prior CFTC settlement, restricts US users through IP-based geo-blocking.
-Therefore, US-facing platforms must engage specialist legal counsel before launch without exception and without delay.
+Therefore, US-facing platforms must engage specialist legal counsel before launch without exception.

 Prediction Markets Regulation in the United Kingdom